-Professional Standards Process 1201 New York Avenue, NW, Suite 350 Washington, DC 20005 USA 202.449.8200 phone | 202.216.9325 fax e case of, Complainant, versus ondent, the parties are hereby notified: Hearing Panel in the above cited case, based on A copy of the A Board of Directors appeal panel will meet on (docation) the appeal. ate) a o hea Appeal panel members include: A Board of Directors appeal panel will meet on (location) the appeal.
-(Appellant) has appealed the decision A copy Request for Appeal of an Ethics Hearing Decision (SIOR-PS Form 18), together we supporting documentation, is attached.
+Society of Industrial and Office Realtors[®] Professional Standards Process 1201 New York Avenue, NW, Suite 350 Washington, DC 20005 USA 202.449.8200 phone | 202.216.9325 fax case of, Compl lainant, versus ndent, the parties are hereby notified: Hearing Panel in the above cited case, based or (Appellant) has appealed the decision of the A copy of the pecision (SIOR-PS Form 18), together with its A Board of Directors appeal panel will meet or the appeal. n(date) a (location) to hear Appeal panel members include: Hearing Panel in the above cited case, based or Request for Appeal of an Ethics Hearing D supporting documentation, is attached.
+A Board of Directors appeal panel will meet or time) at the appeal.